This means that you have been accepted for this course.

 Information about student accommodation at Queen’s and how to apply is available at http://www.qub.ac.uk/accommodation/.
 The Accommodation website is designed to guide you through your options for living in Belfast, when at Queen’s and to make sure you know what you need to do in order to arrange your accommodation.
 You should apply online for your accommodation at http://www.qub.ac.uk/accommodation/.

-Accommodation will be available from 19 September 2020 for a 38-week contract, or 14 September 2019 for a 39-week contract, most suitable if you are an international student attending the International Students’ Welcome and Orientation Programme.
+Accommodation will be available from 18 September 2021 for a 38-week contract, or 13 September 2021 for a 39-week contract, most suitable if you are an international student attending the International Students’ Welcome and Orientation Programme.
 You should read the Allocation Policy on the Accommodation website, noting in particular any relevant key dates.
 We would highlight that all first year students are guaranteed accommodation at Queen’s, including students from Northern Ireland regardless of postcode or distance from the University.
+Please note the closing date for Northern Ireland students is 5 August 2021.

 Any queries about accommodation should be addressed to: